 As you probably know, not everyone is made to be an entrepreneur.

-On top of that more and more young entrepreneurs see their business as a project with a start and end date.
-It’s like the Olympics, they try to win the gold medal and prepare for it like crazy and when the Olympics are over they go back home looking for the next thing to do.
-During that process they completely forget the core reason a business exists, their customers.
-Try to sell a product by telling your customers that they need to make a decision because next year you won’t be here anymore.
-How many do you think would buy from you.
+On top of that, more and more young entrepreneurs see their business as a project with a start and end date.
+It’s like the Olympics, they try to win the gold medal and prepare for it like crazy, and when the Olympics are over, they go back home looking for the next thing to do.

 Being in business is not about making money.
 It’s a way to become who you are.

-Assuming that you’re very good at your job, learning the in and outs of running a business is essential before you start putting your life into it.
+Assuming that want to be very good at your job, learning the ‘ins and outs’ of running a business is essential before you start putting your life into it.